Last updated: May 29, 2026

 Key facts for older West Virginians

-These figures come from the U.S. Census Bureau’s 2024 American Community Survey subject tables, which were the newest ACS 1-year tables available during this review.
-Check the Census table if you need to verify a number for a grant, report, or policy document.
+These figures come from the U.S. Census Bureau’s 2024 American Community Survey subject table for people age 60 and older.
+The Census table is the best place to verify figures for grant writing, planning, or policy work.

 | Measure | West Virginia age 60+ | Why it matters |